 These hits left an indelible mark on popular music for two reasons.
 First, because as L&S said, “We didn’t write songs; we wrote records.”
 They wrote not just the song, but also the arrangement, the style, the sound, the nuances of the vocal performances, the entire production.
 And in that, they were the first real creative artists in the popular idiom.
 In that, they predated the Brill Building songwriters, not to mention The Beatles and Dylan and the generations of music makers they inspired.

 Impossible a task it is, but house rules say I have to pick just one for our SoTW.
 Should it be the first, “Riot in Cell Block #9“, the manic genius anarchical jailhouse opera production?
-The paean to STD “Poison Ivy” (sorry for the visuals, the only original I could find) with the greatest couplet in rock annals, “You’re gonna need an ocean/of calamine lotion”?
+The paean to STD “Poison Ivy” with the greatest couplet in rock annals, “You’re gonna need an ocean/of calamine lotion”?
 No, let’s just go with the greatest of the great, the anthem of all the sullen, acned, lethargic adolescents we all were–”Yakety Yak“.
 Written just for me and ‘all my hoodlum friends outside’.

 Just finish cleanin’ up your room